Introduction

 These provide a vital part of our PSHCE curriculum.

-Learning and assessment
+Learning and Assessment

-Children take an active part in the lessons with teachers having a positive expectation of achievement.
-Children make good use of the opportunities given to them to consolidate and improve skills.
+Pupils take an active part in the lessons with teachers having a positive expectation of achievement.
+Pupils make good use of the opportunities given to them to consolidate and improve skills.
 Emphasis is put on developing self-control and self -evaluation.
 Time to reflect and communicate opinions and ideas are integral to learning.

 The procedure for assessment demonstrates progression and identify development for each pupil.
 Reporting is carried out in line with the Gloucester House’s existing practice.
-At appropriate times, children are encouraged to self assess.
-Children are assessed using QCA.
+At appropriate times, pupils are encouraged to self-assess.

-Monitoring and assessment of teaching and learning
+Monitoring and Assessment of Teaching and Learning

 Teachers will require a range of skills to provide the breadth of teaching required and individual needs in training shall be identified and met.
 This could be in the form of in service training, visits by designated advisors and the coordinator to disseminate relevant information to staff.